Let me be honest with you from the get-go— the 5K is not some easy “starter race.”

 3. The Kicker

 But watch out: if you start too slow, you won’t have enough room to make up the time.
-I’ve seen kickers misjudge their timing and finish strong but 30 seconds behind where they could’ve been.
+I’ve misjudged my timing a few times and finish strong but 30 seconds behind where I could’ve been.

 This style works well in tactical races or when the field tends to go out too hot.
 But it takes serious mental toughness to not panic when you’re behind early on.